bayesplay/bayesplay/tests/testthat/_snaps/Robustness_regions.md

             sd: 0.121580130304388
             df: 49

+       The original parameters gave a Bayes factor of 20.56.
+      Using the cutoff value of 6, this result provides evidence for H1.

       2 parameters of the alternative prior were varied for the robutness analysis:
         The mean was varied from -2 to 2 (step size: 0.5) The sd was varied from 0 to 2 (step size: 0.5)

       Outcome
       -----------------
-      27 of 45 (0.6) checked priors were consistent
-      with the orignal conclusision.
-      (drew the same conclusion).

-      3 of 45 (0.07) checked priors were inconsistent
+      3 of 45 (0.07) tested priors provided evidence for H0 (BF < 0.17)

-      with the orignal conclusision.
-      (drew the opposite conclusion).
+      27 of 45 (0.6) tested priors provided evidence for H1 (BF > 6)

-      15 of 45 (0.33) checked priors were inconclusive.
+      15 of 45 (0.33) tested priors were inconclusive (0.17 < BF < 6)
-      (did not find support for H1 or H0).